kubernetes-sigs/descheduler/README.md

 if some nodes went down due to whatever reasons, and pods on them were moved to other nodes leading to more than one pod associated with RS or RC, for example, running on same node.
 Once the failed nodes are ready again, this strategy could be enabled to evict those duplicate pods.
 Currently, there are no parameters associated with this strategy.
-To disable this strategy, the policy would look like:
+To disable this strategy, the policy should look like:

 ```
 apiVersion: "descheduler/v1alpha1"